VirtusLab/activator-play-advanced-slick/README.md

 Contributors
 ------------
-The idea if this activator is based on the work by [VirtusLab](http://www.virtuslab.com) team.
+The activator is based on the work by [VirtusLab](http://www.virtuslab.com) team.
 Main authors are:
 * [Jerzy Müller](https://github.com/Kwestor)
 * [Krzysztof Romanowski](https://github.com/romanowski)
 * Rafał Pokrywka

+The project is a fork of super slick play activator template.

 Feel free to use it, test it and to contribute!